Learning How to Buy a Gun

 - “What if they see through me and know I don’t belong?”

-While writing this article, I went to several sales associates of different sporting goods stores (Cabela’s, Gander Mountain, etc.) and used various levels of understanding to ask questions about how to buy a firearm.
+While writing this article on how to buy a gun, I went to several sales associates of different sporting goods stores (Cabela’s, Gander Mountain, etc.) and used various levels of understanding to ask questions about how to buy a firearm.

 Frankly, I freaked out a little.
 I, a lifelong hunter, was having these same fears and doubts, which I didn’t expect.
 I was really nervous walking up the counter to begin the conversation.